parky22/myoutfit/README.md

 [myoutfit deployed with Heroku](https://my-outfit.herokuapp.com/)

-An app that picks an outfit for you because.
+An app that picks an outfit for you when you need a little inspiration.

 React, Redux, and styled components on the frontend.